How to improve browser security and privacy in Chrome and other browsers

 For that reason, extension safety is not only about whether an add on looks useful or popular.
 It is also about what permissions it requests, whether those permissions are proportionate to its purpose, and whether similar access could be avoided entirely by using the browser without unnecessary add ons.
 Periodic review remains important because extensions and connected tools can accumulate quietly over time.

-A recent example of browser extension and device data collection
+A documented example of browser extension and device data collection

-A useful recent example comes from a public report that raised concerns about claims that a LinkedIn related script checked for 6,236 Chrome extensions and gathered device related details such as CPU core count, available memory, screen resolution, time zone, language settings, battery status, and storage related information.
+A documented example from 2026 comes from a public report that raised concerns about claims that a LinkedIn related script checked for 6,236 Chrome extensions and gathered device related details such as CPU core count, available memory, screen resolution, time zone, language settings, battery status, and storage related information.
 The same report also says LinkedIn stated that such checks were used to detect scraping related extensions rather than to infer sensitive information.

 How browser protections help